Tips & Guidelines

 Special Assistance: The Museum strives to accommodate all of our visitors.
 You can read a list of our offerings for visitors with special needs here.
 If your needs are not addressed, please let us know in advance or upon arrival and we are happy to assist.

 Protecting the Art: The care and preservation of the art collection is one of the Museum’s most important responsibilities, and our visitors play a role in that effort.
-Here are ways you can help: Please do not touch the art; please do not use flash photography, tripods, monopods or selfie sticks; large bags or other large personal items (larger than 11 by 15 inches) must be checked-in at Coat Check (or left in your car) and backpacks or baby carriers must be worn on the side or front of the body; children may not be carried on a person’s shoulders; sketching is permitted using a dry medium only; running in the galleries is prohibited; food and drink must be consumed in the café area only.
+Here are ways you can help: Please do not touch the art; please do not use flash photography, tripods, monopods or selfie sticks; large bags or other large personal items (larger than 11 by 15 inches) are not permitted in the museum; backpacks or baby carriers must be worn on the side or front of the body; children may not be carried on a person’s shoulders; running in the galleries is prohibited; food and drink must be consumed in the café area only.

 Visiting with Children: The Museum welcomes visitors of all ages.
 For information on how to enjoy the museum experience with your little ones, read our Family Visits page.
 We also encourage you to review our guidelines above for protecting the art with your little ones prior to your visit.